syncfusion-content/wpf-docs/wpf/Charts/Axis/Overview.md

 ---
 layout: post
 title: Overview in WPF Chart control | Syncfusion
-description: Learn here all about the chart axis overview of syncfusion WPF Chart control and their Key feature in WPF chart.
+description: Learn here all about the chart axis overview of syncfusion WPF Chart control and their Key features in WPF Charts.
 platform: wpf
 control: SfChart
 documentation: ug